[b]The ownership of The Bull as a Free House.[/b]

 In 1993 Peggy Archer (now Peggy Woolley) sold The Bull to Sid and Kathy Perks, and, since they were unable to raise the full price of £250,000 alone, Guy Pemberton came in as a sleeping partner, taking a one-third share.
 The rest of the sum was raised using their assets and a mortgage.

 In November 2000 Caroline Pemberton, who had inherited Guy's share in The Bull, was asked by Sid Perks and Jolene Rogers to buy a larger share in order to pay Kathy's divorce settlement, and in exchange for the £60,000 she put in to pay off Kathy she required a majority shareholding, 51%, instead of the 50% Sid had originally offered her.
 The Bull was then valued at £300,000.

 In May 2006 Caroline (now Sterling) sold her 51% holding in The Bull to Lilian Bellamy in order to pay for the purchase of Grey Gables from Jack Woolley.

-In June 2010 Sid Perks died, and left his shares in the pub to Jolene Perks, apart from "a few shares for Jamie" (Jamie Perks, his son from Kathy) by Jolene's account of his will.
+In June 2010 Sid Perks died, and left his shares in the pub to Jolene Perks, apart from "some shares for Jamie" (Jamie Perks, his son from Kathy) by Jolene's account of his will.
 We were not told how large Jamie's holding was to be.